This is gonna be a longer and somewhat thourough article so brace yourself !

 (cracked cylinder head symptoms: coolant loss without visible leak, oil in the coolant, bubbles in the coolant overflow tank, overheating, white gunk under the oil cap, steam from the exhaust)

 This is the newer, most known and most common engine which can have various power outputs: 120 KW, 122 KW, 127 KW.
 It has an iron cylinder block, an aluminum cylinder head, 1 turbocharger, common rail injection and a timing belt.
 All of this sounds ok.
-And actually, I can’t say that this engine is bad since all the main mechanical components can withstand more than 500 000 km without much wear (except the pistons).
-Yes, the pistons… Once upon a time in the year 2006 Toyota slightly upgraded these engines to comply with the EURO 4 emission standards, and they also got new pistons!
-But let’s not overtake the things because there are also the injectors!
+And actually, I can’t say that this engine would be bad, since all the main mechanical components can withstand more than 500 000 km without much wear.
+Well, except maybe the pistons?
+Yes, those pistons… Once upon a time in the year 2006 Toyota slightly upgraded these engines to comply with the EURO 4 emission standards, and they also got new pistons!
+But let’s not overtake the things, because there are also the injectors!

 INJECTOR SEATS LEAKING

-First of I have to mention the metallic sealing washers under the injectors which can, and they will leak at some point.
-This is not good → since carbon soot contaminates the engine oil → this soot will clog the oil pickup strainer → restricting the flow of oil → which will cause oil starvation → which can kill the engine if you don’t catch it early enough!!!!!
-Now, the most important, the most easiest and the cheapest thing is to: check the oil pick up strainer every oil change – which is easy since after you remove the oil drain plug you will see at least part of the strainer and if its clogged or not.
+First thing first, I have to mention the metallic sealing washers under the injectors.
+These washers can and they will leak at some point.
+This is not good since in this case → carbon soot contaminates the engine oil → this soot will clog the oil pickup strainer restricting the flow of oil → which will cause oil starvation → which will kill the engine if you don’t catch it early enough!!!!!
+That’s why the most important is to: check the oil pick up strainer every oil change – which is easy, since after you remove the oil drain plug you will see at least part of the strainer – and if it’s clogged or not.